Google Drive pricing (2026): A no-nonsense guide to storage plans

 The main reason for the confusion is that Google splits its storage into two different buckets: one for personal use (Google One) and one for business use (Google Workspace).
 They both give you more room in Google Drive, but they're designed for completely different worlds.

-This guide will cut through the noise.
-We’ll break down the Google Drive pricing structure, see how the plans stack up, and help you figure out which one makes the most sense for you or your business.
+This guide cuts through the noise.
+I'll break down the Google Drive pricing structure as it stands in 2026, show how the plans stack up, and help you figure out which one makes the most sense for you or your business.

 Understanding Google Drive: Drive vs. One vs. Workspace